varunkumarmnnit/Haiku4Twitter/README.md

 How It Works
 ---------------
-It is a game in which a ball will be rolling and there are seven rotating boxes.Each of the box is representing an emotion .The movement of the ball could be controlled by the user using the arrow key from the keyboard.When the ball hits any of the boxes then the emotion related to that box and a syllable value (5 or 7 ) is sent to backend .In the backend a  tweet is filtered out  involving that emotion and also satisfying that syllable value using the standard twitter API.Three alternative hits generate an Haiku and displayed in the FrontEnd .So this allows users to generate Haiku based on the emotion in the form of a simple game .
+Our project is a game in which arrow keys control a ball as it rolls through seven rotating boxes, each of which represents an emotion.
+When the ball hits any of the boxes, then the emotion related to that box and a syllable value (5 or 7) is sent to backend, where a tweet containing that emotion and also satisfying that syllable value is filtered, using the standard Twitter API.Three alternative hits generate a Haiku, which is displayed in the frontend.
+This collaboration allows users to generate Haiku based on emotional registers in the form of a simple game.

 Building
 ------------